-Heady scents, voluptuous flowers and a dash of whimsy; this romantic style was created by urban dwellers who adapted the vegetable, fruit and flower gardens of countryside plots.
+Heady scents, voluptuous flowers and a dash of whimsy; this style is all about romance.
 Thought to be an act of rebellion against the rigid, formal French gardens of the 17th century, the “jardin anglais” or English cottage garden has become a firm favourite amongst gardeners all over the world.

 No matter what size or shape garden you have you can create this garden style by following these steps.

 Design and Landscaping

 Abundant planting that spills over narrow pathways, masses of colour and scented flowers.
 Framed by hedging, simple lawn shapes softened by a profusion of plants.

 • Informal colourful perennial planting, scented climbers, Roses, topiary, wildflowers

 • Fluid planting with a mixture of heights

 • Outbuildings, sheds, summerhouses

 • Pergolas, walkways